39+ Detailed NFT Statistics In 2023 [Updated]

 Throughout 2021, the NFT surge was impossible to ignore, with quarterly trade volumes increasing by multiple folds between Q2 and Q3.
 The total value of all global NFT transactions in Q3 was $10.7 billion.

-9.)
-The Chinese and Singaporeans are the most enthusiastic about NFTs.
-(Google Trends)
+11.)
+The Chinese and Singaporeans are the most enthusiastic about NFTs

-Citizens of China and Singapore are the most interested in NFTs, as of 2021, according to Google trends.
+Citizens of China and Singapore are the most interested in NFTs, according to Google Trends.
 The third-place finisher is Venezuela.
 Surprisingly, the United States did not even make the top ten countries list.
 This data was acquired over the course of a year by looking at Google Trends.

 The survey also revealed that widespread interest in NFTs is expanding, owing to a strong desire to “collect.”
 Around one-fourth of all individuals in the United States claim to have a hobby of collecting tangible objects.
 Around 42% of millennials also have a tangible collection.